Jim McColl: Clyde Blowers

 In 1992, McColl paid £1million to buy 29.9% of family-owned engineering company Clyde Blowers plc; the company was then losing money on a turnover of £4million, but had a full listing on the London Stock Exchange.
-After he took the company private and increased his holding to 70% in 2001, over the following five years Clyde Blowers bought six of its eight major competitors, and now has a 55% global market share of its original core business.
+After he took the company private and increased his holding to 70% in 2001, over the following five years Clyde Blowers bought six of its eight major competitors, and now has a 55% global market share of its original core business in blower manufacture.
 In May 2007, Clyde Blowers bought Weir Pumps from Weir Group plc, the company at which McColl had started his career.
 In September 2008, McColl led a team which enabled Clyde Blowers to acquire the entire Fluid & Power Division of Fortune 500 multi-industry company Textron, in a deal worth over $1 billion.
 Clyde Blowers presently consists of 85 companies in 27 different countries, employing 5,000 people around the world, with an annual turnover in excess of £1.35 billion.
 In 2018, it was announced that Clyde Blowers exited their portfolio company, Cone Drive, The Timken Company for a reported multi-million dollar deal.